IBM-Cloud/isv-vsi-product-deploy-sample/README.md

 }
 ```

 The following API example shows how to use a single IBM Cloud Object Storage bucket.
-Make sure the image name is unique and the same value across all regions.
+Make sure the image name is unique and the same value is used across all regions.
 Record the image ID that's returned for each image.

-**Tip**: Images are regional, so a different image ID is used for each region.
+**Tip**: Because images are regional, a different image ID is used for each region.

 ```curl -X POST -k -Ss "<region endpoint>/v1/images?generation=2&version=2021-02-26" -H "Authorization: Bearer <IAM token>"  -d '{ "name": "myimage", "file": {"href": "cos://us-south/my-bucket/myimage.qcow2"}, "operating_system": { "name": "centos-8-amd64"} } '  |  jq .```